nitin42/react-color-extractor/README.md

 ## Usage

-`react-color-extractor` can be used in three different ways.
+`react-color-extractor` can be used in two different ways.

 - **With image element as children**